-This is a joint project between the nonprofit Code for America, DHS, and MNIT.
-The project is sponsored in the Business Solutions Office (BSO) of DHS, and includes stakeholders from various business areas, including the state healthcare exchange (MNsure).
+This is a joint project between the nonprofit Code for America, DHS, and MNIT, and is sponsored in the the Business Solutions Office (BSO) of DHS.
+Stakeholders are included from various business areas, including the state healthcare exchange (MNsure).
 Stakeholder roles included:

 - DHS: DHS provided operations, business process, and policy input, as well as serving as the project sponsor.
 The Business Solutions Office (BSO) helped state stakeholders prioritize the project and unblock sticking points.
 Project teams met weekly and organized a monthly senior stakeholder share out. - MNIT: MNIT provided technical and system architecture expertise, evaluated potential solutions, and advised on how to build in a sustainable way.
-Later in the project, MNIT staff developers directly embedded on the Code for America team co-developed code and participated in broader team processes. - Counties and Tribal Nations: Subject matter experts and staff who administered benefits for Minnesotans completed interviews with Code for America.
-Counties and Tribes could also opt-in to pilot early rollouts of MNbenefits.
-What began with 2 counties, interest in joining the project quickly expanded to 16 counties. - Code for America: Code for America pitched this project to the State of Minnesota as an extension of another integrated benefits pilot in 2019, including an initial site visit to state and Hennepin County offices.
-Code for America raised separate funding to cover their engagement and served as a general facilitator and convener.
+Later in the project, MNIT staff developers were directly embedded on the Code for America team to co-develop code and participate in broader team processes. - Counties and tribal nations: Subject matter experts and staff who administered benefits for Minnesotans completed interviews with Code for America, and could opt-in to the pilot. - Code for America: Code for America pitched this project to the State of Minnesota as an extension of another integrated benefits pilot in 2019, including an initial site visit to state and Hennepin County offices.
+Code for America raised separate funding to cover their engagement and served as a general facilitator.

-One of the primary tools for sharing the project is the demonstration website: demo.mnbenefits.org.
-Counties that are participating in the pilot have found innovative ways to use the application, from sharing on social media to pre-loading it into county human services kiosks at community hubs.
+One of the primary tools for sharing the project was the demonstration website: demo.mnbenefits.org.
+Counties that participated in the pilot found innovative ways to use the application, from sharing on social media to pre-loading it into county human services kiosks at community hubs.

-- Social media communication about MNbenefits (example from Sherburne County) - Link to where it lives on a county website (example from Olmsted County) - Highlighted in County Commissioner email (link) - Staff referrals from county help center lines
+- Social media communication about MNbenefits (example from Sherburne County). - Link to where it lives on a county website (example from Olmsted County). - Highlighted in County Commissioner email (link). - Staff referrals from county help center lines.